Mink80/Minks7daysMods/Minks_ModChallenge/README.md

 ## Configuration
 The configuration file is named "Minks_ModChallenge.xml".
 For an example see [here](https://github.com/Mink80/Minks7daysMods/blob/master/Minks_ModChallenge/Minks_ModChallenge.xml "Minks_ModChallenge/Minks_ModChallenge.xml").
-The Mod will look for it in the save game directory of your game.
+The Mod will look for it in the UserGameDataDir (%appdata%\7DaysToDie) directory of your game.
 If it will not find one, it creates the file while the first server start with the mod.
 The default values shown in the example will be used for that.

 ## Licence